 Outcomes Timescale Actions Specific Actions undertaken KPI's/Measures children's organisations includes 1601 practitioners - with 50% Examples being volunteers - engaging 15,869 children and young people. of learner progression: 'Literacy Challenge' Literacy Challenge Fund initiated across localities and 14 new learners activities will be literacy/ESOL/digital learning classes developed. have an developed cross individual partners to engage Learners Event in February 2019 provided feedback from over learning plan in new and 50 learners from 7 statutory and voluntary providers. place. hard to reach Learners' feedback used to inform programme development. learners.
 Annual Learner Voice report completed.
 Where relevant learners have National Outcomes/Key Performance Indicators agreed for a progress Professional Community Based Adult Learning. tracker in Development place: % of Award Literacies New ESOL curriculum portfolios to establish more consistent new courses training to levelling and evaluations of learner progress established in and learners. be offered to compliance with new SFC funding measures in place.
 Training Lifelong Learning delivered to all tutors and LLDO's.
-Number of Development. participants Shared practice for 54 adult learning tutors delivered in March at events 2019. and training CLD Danta code a In annual Co CLD Partnership to Desferris and Design and Association (DDA) literation (III) Increase in revisit the Professional Development Award (PDA) Literacies accredited numbers of delivery of literacy course for 8 new literacy volunteers completed in March 2019 new learners and by Strategic & Locality LLDOs in literacy numeracy classes No progress made on the idea of delivering literacy and provision. within numeracy classes in the workplace the workplace.
+Number of Development. participants Shared practice for 54 adult learning tutors delivered in March at events 2019. and training CLD Partnership to Increase in revisit the Professional Development Award (PDA) Literacies accredited numbers of delivery of literacy course for 8 new literacy volunteers completed in March 2019 new learners and by Strategic & Locality LLDOs in literacy numeracy classes No progress made on the idea of delivering literacy and provision. within numeracy classes in the workplace 1 the workplace. , ,